vfXwq/raytracing-rs/README.md

 ## Acknowledgements
 Special thanks to the developers of the Rust ecosystem and the [pixels](https://crates.io/crates/pixels) crate for making real-time rendering in Rust easier.

-##Closure
+## Closure
-Feel free to explore this project and contribute.
+Thanks for your time!
+Feel free to explore this project and use it as you need.